Here's a little Dark Knight/State of the Union action for you. Love it!

 Also, I promise I am not encouraging others to spend their money as a way to gain good karma without spending my own.
 I bought one too!

-"John McCain is, statistically, more likely to die or suffer some catastrophic illness during his first term than any other man that has sought the office.
+And I heart her for letting crazy yet surprisingly lucid celebrities blog!
+In this post from Saturday, offered up by my friend Evie and titled "John McCain Is Not George Bush, Sarah Palin Is," actor Alec Baldwin reveals why he is fearful of the Republican ticket.
+This passage is particularly frightening, because people seem to be overlooking the fact that it is very possible:"John McCain is, statistically, more likely to die or suffer some catastrophic illness during his first term than any other man that has sought the office.
 Who would succeed him?
 George Bush would succeed him.
 Someone with no record.
 No experience.
 Only question marks."Also love that he concludes with a random postscript apologizing for some shit-talking about Scrubs and My Name is Earl.
 Who knows?

 "We're not talking about the issues, like the fact that she doesn't believe in global warming or sex ed, we're talking about her hair, her clothes her makeup, and the fact that some men find her sexy."Lisa also reasonably compares Palin with another lady a certain politico found sexy, remembering, "It reminds me of Monica Lewinsky's lipstick and how after her Barbara Walters interview everybody wanted to know what shade that was."